 The Path of Tobacco

 Dr. Tam agrees, as more companies are incorporating marketing strategies to target young women on social media.
 She feels we can make changes that will be effective, using tobacco as a guide.
 If we stop trivializing alcohol consumption and being up front about the dangers and risks associated with inappropriate drinking habits we will be better able to reduce consumption.
 It might seem like a big job to take on, however Canada was able to make a political commitment to handle the health-related issues of tobacco quite successfully.
-Dr. Tam believes we can take the same path to reduce alcohol consumption with the right policies and educational measures in place.
+Dr. Tam your-antibiotics we can take the same path to reduce alcohol consumption with the right policies and educational measures in place.

 If you would like information on our rapid alcohol test products click here.